 It can also contribute to osteoporosis (it helps build bone) , anemia, and heart disease, as solely replacing testosterone has not been shown to reduce the risk of cardiovascular events like a stroke or heart attack.
 Furthermore, testosterone therapy also increases risk of cardiovascular events and heart disease.

 Anxiety and depression and low testosterone are closely linked, though remains unsure which came first.

 It was first discovered in men with hypogonadism, reduced function of gonads resulting in lower testosterone production, who tend to be more prone to developing mood disorders compared to those with normal levels.

 Testosterone hormone replacement improves mood for the majority of men and women due to physiologically enhancing neurotransmitters dopamine (our reward and pleasure center), serotonin (our happy hormone), and GABA (or calming neurotransmitter).

-There are many organ systems involved in testosterone production and how it’s metabolized, though nutrition and lifestyle are imperative for a foundation if someone prefers non-pharmaceutical therapies as supplements will then supplement, not replace, an unhealthy lifestyle.
+There are many organ systems involved in testosterone production and how it’s metabolized, through nutrition and lifestyle are imperative for a foundation if someone prefers non-pharmaceutical therapies as supplements will then supplement, not replace, an unhealthy lifestyle.

-Nutritionally, dark leafy green and cruciferous (e.g., brussels sprouts, cauliflower, broccoli) vegetables contain many important vitamins and minerals for hormonal and neurotransmitter health, and great for liver and gut health (most of our serotonin is made in the gut).
+Nutritionally, dark leafy greens and cruciferous (e.g., brussels sprouts, cauliflower, broccoli) vegetables contain many important vitamins and minerals for hormonal and neurotransmitter health, and great for liver and gut health (most of our serotonin is made in the gut).

 Healthy fats provide the building blocks of sex hormones; so also emphasize foods like fish (wild caught), olive oil, coconut oil, nuts, and avocado, all of which also help balance blood sugar, heart health, and more.